 In order to win a rescission of your suspension, you must establish a prima facie case for rescission.
 In other words, you must prove sufficient evidence to support your claim.
 For example, if you were contesting section (1) above, you’re going to have to prove sufficient evidence that will cause the judge to believe that you may not have been intoxicated.
 If you are successful, then the burden shifts to the State, which must now prove sufficient evidence to justify the suspension.
 If the State cannot justify the suspension, your suspension will be rescinded.
 However, if you are successful at establishing a prima facie case for rescission, but the State successfully provides evidence justifying the suspension, your suspension will be sustained.
 Please take special note that when the burden is shifted to the State, the State does NOT have to prove its case “beyond a reasonable doubt.”
 That is an evidentiary bar used in criminal trials, not civil hearings!
 The bar for the State is much lower in civil hearings.

-At an SSH hearing, because you have the burden of establishing a prima facie case, you will present your case first.
+At a summary suspension hearing, because you have the burden of establishing a prima facie case, you will present your case first.
 Your attorney will typically call, as an adverse witness, the officer/s that were involved in your DUI arrest.
 After the close of your case, if the judge determines that you have established a prima facie case, the State will then have an opportunity to put on their case and call witnesses.
 A brief argument by both parties is typically allowed at the close of the State’s case.

 Some judges will announce their decision at the end of arguments, but the majority will take the matter under advisement.
 This allows them to take the time necessary to review the evidence in the case and reflect upon the testimony and credibility of the witnesses.
 When the case is taken under advisement, the decision is usually rendered within a few days to a week.